I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 }

-For task status visualization, I color-code [ ] not started as white, [/] in progress as orange, [R] under review as blue, and [x] completed as green.
+For task status visualization, I color-coded checkboxes: [ ] not started as white, [/] in progress as orange, [R] in review as blue, and [x] completed as green.

-Previously, all tasks in Obsidian displayed with the same checkbox, but using CSS Snippets for color coding makes the states visually clearer.
-As shown in the image below, you can grasp progress at a glance when opening a Daily Note, with colors clearly indicating not started/in progress/under review/completed.
+Previously, all tasks displayed as the same checkbox in Obsidian, but using CSS Snippets to color-code them makes the status visually clearer.
+As shown in the image below, you can grasp progress status as soon as you open the Daily Note, with color-coding making not started/in progress/in review/completed immediately obvious.

-To implement this, just add the CSS file and enable the custom-task-status snippet in Obsidian's Settings → Appearance → CSS snippets, then reload the snippet.
+Just implement the CSS file above and enable custom-task-status in Obsidian's Settings → Appearance → CSS snippets, then reload the snippets.
 It will immediately apply to existing Daily Notes.

 Trying It Out